codebrew42/42_core_projects/rank_03/philosophers/subject/subject_note.md

 - a bowl of spagetti
 - *forks*
 	- as many as phil. (be careful: 1 *phil*, 1 *fork*)
-	- phil. takes therir right and left forks
+	- phil. takes their right and left forks
 	- To prevent *phil*s from duplicating forks, you should protect the forks state with a mutex for each of them.
 	- meaning that you should lock the mutex when a *phil* takes a fork and unlock it when done